-Interview by Stephen Burum, ASC and Stephen Pizzello
+Interview by Stephen H. Burum, ASC and Stephen Pizzello

 After a grueling 15-month shoot in the Philippines, Apocalypse Now was finally released on August 15, 1979.
 At the time, critics were sharply divided in their assessments of the film, but Francis Coppola’s visionary Vietnam War epic is now regarded as a modern classic.
 The film’s spectacular images earned Vittorio Storaro, ASC, AIC, his first Academy Award and cemented his reputation as one of the world's most brilliant and innovative cinematographers.